 Trans youth medication ban passed by Alabama lawmakers

 MONTGOMERY, Ala.
-(AP) — Alabama lawmakers have approved sweeping legislation outlawing transgender youth’s access to gender-affirming medications.
+(AP) - Alabama lawmakers have approved sweeping legislation that would outlaw transgender youth’s access to gender-affirming medications.

-The state Senate has also advanced measures requiring students to use bathrooms corresponding to their sex at birth, and to limit instruction of gender and sexual identity in early grades.
+They also approved a separate measure that would require students to use bathrooms corresponding to their sex at birth, and to limit instruction of gender and sexual identity in early grades.

 Proponents argued the bills are needed to protect children.
 Opponents argued they do the opposite.